-- 1.1.11 Although accountability for all decision making sits with the Mayor, the GLA recognises the need to engage with key stakeholders including London's boroughs, Further Education Colleges and Independent Training Providers, as well as employers, particularly in relation to ensuring strategic priorities are being met and are addressing local need. - 1.1.12 The Skills for Londoners Board fulfils this purpose and has been established to advise the Mayor on the AEB programme, as well as helping to drive the Skills for Londoners Strategy and inform the GLA's thinking on other skills and employment funding priorities. - 1.1.13 In order to provide a balance of members, the Board comprises representatives from London's boroughs, Further Education Colleges and Independent Training Providers as well as London's employers and business. - 1.1.14 The Skills for Londoners Board constitution sets out further details on how the Board operates, including its membership and terms of reference.
+- 1.1.11 Although accountability for all decision making sits with the Mayor, the GLA recognises the need to engage with key stakeholders including London's boroughs, Further Education Colleges and Independent Training Providers, as well as employers, particularly in relation to ensuring strategic priorities are being met and are addressing local need. - 1.1.12 The Skills for Londoners Board fulfils this purpose and has been established to advise the Mayor on the AEB programme, as well as helping to drive the Skills for Londoners Strategy and inform the GLA's thinking on other skills and employment funding priorities. - 1.1.13 In order to provide a balance of members, the Board comprises representatives from London's boroughs, Further Education Colleges and Independent Training Providers as well as London's employers and business. - 1.1.14 Under cover of MD2972, the Mayor approved minor changes to the Skills for Londoners Board constitution in April 2022.
+In summary, the constitution has been updated to include a representative from Higher Education as a member of the Board.
+This member will be a representative of London Higher. - 1.1.15 The updated Skills for Londoners Board constitution sets out further details on how the Board operates, including its membership and terms of reference.

-Skills for Londoners Business Partnership
+Jobs and Skills Business Partnership